Zhuang955/reimagined-tribble/7_team_rules.md

 ## How we will assign (and reassign) tasks

+If a team member has a preference for a specific task, they can be responsible for that task.
+However, if no one has a preference or if the rest of the team has no specific preference for what task they want to complete, we will split the tasks among group members accordingly (evenly split the amount of work).

 ## How will we will track progress (and follow-up) on completion of tasks